npm/npm/doc/registry.md

 Tag a project version with a tag, anything is fine.
 Note that npm treats the "stable" tag a bit differently, preferring to install that one when not given a version.

+## Changed commands

+### install

+Assuming that the stable branch of foo is 0.1.3, then all three of these do the same thing:

+    npm install foo
+    npm install foo-0.1.3
+    npm install foo 0.1.3

+Furthermore, dependencies are installed implicitly.

+### list

+npm list will now also show packages that are in the registry for installation, along with info about their tags and versions, etc.  To limit to a particular tag, preface it with @, for instance: `npm list foo @stable` to show the stable version of foo.  `npm list @stable` would so all packages with a tag of `stable`.

+The current behavior will be available via `npm list @installed`.

 ## Configuration

 A registry base URL must be specified, either with the `--registry <url>` in the command line, or by setting a registry url in the .npmrc file.